 Some researchers are completely against the idea that 15-20% of all people are highly sensitive and instead blame good old anxiety for the heightened sensory sensations experienced by HSPs.
 So in other words, we all have social anxiety because we experienced trauma at some stage in our lives, usually as children and we should probably go and seek help from a therapist!

-Kazimierz Dabrowski, (1902-1980), a Polish psychiatrist and psychologist, developed the Theory of Positive Disintegration as a simple means of understanding gifted people.
-Dabrowski studied gifted children and identified 5 areas of extreme intensity which he termed 'over-excitablities' or more appropriate to this article - 'supersensitivities.'
+Kazimierz Dabrowski (1902-1980), a Polish psychiatrist and psychologist, developed the Theory of Positive Disintegration as a simple means of understanding gifted people.
+Dabrowski studied gifted children and identified five areas of extreme intensity that he termed "over-excitablities," or more appropriately to this article, "supersensitivities."